[ASA] PASA Editorial Board - Call for Applications

 PASA EDITORIAL BOARD - CALL FOR APPLICATIONS

 Publications of the Astronomical Society of Australia (PASA) is an ISI-listed, fully-refereed journal for new and significant research in astronomy and astrophysics.
-PASA seeks a suitably qualified astronomer to join its Editorial Board for three-year terms, beginning February 2020.
-Applications can be made by sending a statement of strengths and suitability and a brief CV to the Chair of the PASA Editorial Board, Prof. Melanie Johnston-Hollitt (Melanie.Johnston-Hollitt at curtin.edu.au<mailto:Melanie.Johnston-Hollitt at curtin.edu.au>) with copies to incoming EiC (Stanislav.Shabala at utas.edu.au<mailto:Stanislav.Shabala at utas.edu.au>) by 13th January 2020.
+PASA seeks two suitably qualified astronomers to join its Editorial Board for three-year terms, beginning January 2013.
+Applications can be made by sending a brief CV and any other evidence of strengths and suitability by 31 Oct 2012 to the Chair of the PASA Editorial Board, Bryan Gaensler (bryan.gaensler at sydney.edu.au).

 About the Journal

 PASA publishes research papers, review papers and special series on topical issues, making use of expert international reviewers and an experienced Editorial Board.
 As an electronic-only journal, PASA publishes paper by paper, ensuring a rapid publication rate.
 There are no pages charges.
-PASA's Editorial Board approve a certain number of papers per year to be made available without a paywall or subscription to the journal.
-All papers are indexed by the NASA ADS database; the ISI impact factor for PASA is currently 4.878 which places the journal in the top quartile of international astronomical journals.
-PASA is published by Cambridge University Press on behalf of the Astronomical Society of Australia (ASA).
+PASA's Editorial Board approve a certain number of papers per year to be published Open Access without a publication fee.
+All papers are indexed by the NASA ADS database; the ISI impact factor for PASA is currently 2.3.
+Commencing in January 2013, PASA will be published by Cambridge University Press on behalf of the Astronomical Society of Australia (ASA).

 The PASA Editorial Board

-PASA maintains an Editorial Board of seven members (currently chaired by Professor Melanie Johnston-Hollitt until Feb 1 2020 when Dr Stas Shabala will take over).
+PASA maintains an Editorial Board of seven members (currently chaired by Prof Bryan Gaensler).
 The main duties of the Editorial Board are to select referees for submitted papers, to make final decisions based on those reports, to solicit papers for submission, and to be an advocate for the Journal.
 Detailed duties are outlined below.

-There is currently a vacancy on the Editorial Board, which we are seeking to fill.
+There are two vacancies on the Editorial Board, beginning January 2013.
 Appointment to the Editorial Board is for a period of three years.
-An honorarium is paid annually, currently at the level of AU$3000 per year (pro rata).
+An honorarium is paid annually, currently at the level of AU$3000 per year.
 Members of the Editorial Board are selected on the basis of their standing in the community, the breadth of their knowledge, and their specific areas of expertise.
-Applications are sought from candidates with expertise in any areas of astrophysics.
+Applications are sought from candidates with expertise in any areas of astrophysics, but those with expertise in extragalactic astronomy are especially encouraged to apply.

-Interested candidates should send a statement of their suitability for the position, along with a brief CV, to Melanie Johnston-Hollitt (Melanie.Johnston-Hollitt at curtin.edu.au<mailto:Melanie.Johnston-Hollitt at curtin.edu.au>) with a copy to Stas (Stanislav.Shabala at utas.edu.au<mailto:Stanislav.Shabala at utas.edu.au>) by 13th January 2020.
+Interested candidates should send a brief CV and a statement of their suitability for the position by 31 Oct 2012 to Bryan Gaensler (bryan.gaensler at sydney.edu.au).
 A decision on the appointment will be made by the ASA Council shortly following this closing date.
 Note that ASA Council members may apply, but if selected are not eligible to receive an honorarium.

 PASA Editorial Board Responsibilities